toastedcornflakes/toastedcornflakes.github.io/articles/avr_getting_started.md

 ![Pinout of the Atmega328P](/articles/resources/avr/atmega328p_dip_pinout.png "Pinout of the Atmega328P")

-## External clock source
+## External crystal oscillator[^0]
-The clock source is external.
+The clock is generated using an external crystal oscillator.
 The connections are pretty straightforward, see "Crystal Oscillator Connections" in the datasheet.

 ## Reset
 Connect the reset pin to VCC via the 10k resistor, and to the ground via the push button.
 Remember to leave some space for the RESET pin of the programmer.